malted/replitauth/README.md

 reflected in this README accordingly.

-While it goes without saying I will, under no circumstances, access data within this database without going through the same channels as every other user of this project, this claim can't be absolutely trusted.
+While it goes without saying I will, under no circumstances, access data within this database without going through the same channels as every other user of this project, this claim can not be absolutely trusted.

 If you're bothered by my ability to access information, please feel free to self-host this project.